 Bendigo is a regional town in Victoria, originally known for its gold rush boom.
 This historic town has a lot to offer for a day trip or a weekend staycation.
 If you are planning on staying overnight, here is a 90$ Airbnb discount.
-At the weekend you can get a bit more activities happenings and everything is central if you stay in the city centre.
-Bendigo offers great architecture and history, good dining options, parks and gardens and cultural options like Art Galleries and Museums.
+At the weekend you can get a bit more activities happenings and everything is central if you stay in the city center.
+Bendigo offers great architecture and history, good dining options, parks and gardens, and cultural options like Art Galleries and Museums.
 More on it below.

 Day trip from Melbourne to Bendigo

 - 1. The Great Stupa of Universal Compassion

 - 7. Bendigo Pottery

 - Here are some blog posts to help you